Skip to content

 }}

-In this example: - buttonBackground → Uses #FF0000 (Layer 1 - explicit prop) - primaryColor → Uses CSS variable if set, otherwise site config color (Layers 2/3)
+In this example: - buttonBackground → Uses #FF0000 (Layer 1 - explicit prop) - primaryColor → Uses CSS variable if set, otherwise the resolved appearance color (Layers 2/3)

 Layer 3 Default Chain:

-The sparkle icon color defaults to the site's primary color from Supabase (same color used in the search bar), ensuring brand consistency without explicit configuration.
+The sparkle icon color defaults to the site's resolved appearance color (the same color used in the search bar), ensuring brand consistency without explicit configuration.

 Styling Options